 Complete Wedding Planning & Postponing Guide for Corona Times

-While big fat Indian weddings are a distant dream, if all you want is to get married to your fiance, it is generally possible to opt for a wedding with not more than 50 guests.
+While big fat Indian weddings are a distant dream, if all you want is to get married to your fiance, it is generally possible to opt for a wedding with a restricted guest list.
 This pretty much ensures that the only person who is not family is going to be the Panditji.
-If you have planned for a big wedding over 200 guests, it is impossible now and you’ll have to replan the whole thing again.
+If you have planned for a big wedding with over 200 guests, it is impossible now and you’ll have to replan the whole thing again.
 But hey, think about the amount of money you’ll be saving!
 As someone once said, money saved is money earned.

 Here’s the complete guide to planning and postponing a wedding amidst the corona pandemic!

 Planning a wedding:

 The government has allowed for weddings with very small gatherings.
 So apart from the Panditji ensure you divide the other people you want to invite equally.
 Mostly the list will consist of yours and your fiance’s parents, siblings, immediate family like uncle’s, aunt and grandparents, and…you’re done.
 It really is that small!
 With such a small count of people, you can do it in your home and there will be no need to book a venue!
 But if you are booking a venue ensure that you book one where your guests can comfortably gather whilst maintaining social distancing.
 Another thing you can do is online weddings a.k.a virtual weddings.
 With a live stream, virtual guest party, and RSVP Manager, online weddings can be just as fun as offline weddings, and a lot safer too.